F1600 Championship Series: 2013 Season

 Carbir was to return in Formula F as a constructor with a factory entry.
 The Carbir was to be driven by SCCA Formula Ford stand out Reid Hazelton but was unable to enter any races in 2013.
 It is assumed financial setbacks hampered the Carbir factory.
 The season starts 13 April.

 2013 also sees the introduction of a 'Masters' class.
 The Masters class will be available for drivers that are 40 years old and up.

 Cars

 All standard Formula Ford cars are allowed into the series.
 Due to rule changes in Formula Ford across Europe in early 2012 the F1600 Championship Series had to act.
 They acted in a way which allowed the Formula Ford Duratec car, when Ford Kent powered, into the series.
 Alongside the Van Diemen, Mygale and other cars there are also privately manufactured Formula Ford cars allowed like the 'Wiver'.
-Before the year 2011 the SCCA only allowed the Ford Kent engine in Formula Ford.
-As of 2011 the Honda Fit engine is allowed in the renamed Formula F.
+In addition, both the Ford and Honda engines that are legal in SCCA competition are permitted in this series.